bvasilop/udemy-complete-JS-course/5-advanced-JS/advanced-js.md

         console.log(carlysCar.getColor()); // using getColor method // blue
         console.log(jimsCar.getColor()); // using getColor method // red
+## Objects and Strings

+    var string1 = 'Tampa'; // here we're setting string1 to 'Tampa'
+    var string2 = string1; // here we're setting string2 equal to string1 so at this point string2 should equal 'Tampa' as well.

+    string1= 'Venice'; // then we are reassigning string 1 to 'Venice'.
+Since strings are passed by value and not by reference in javascript, this line does not affect our string2 at all.

+    console.log(string2); // then we are logging out string 2 .
+Since we assigned string2 to string1 at the top , we get 'Tampa'.

+---
+    var person1 = {
+        name: 'Alex',
+        age: 30
+    };

+    var person2 = person1; // here person2 and person1 are referencing the same underlying object.

+    person2.name = 'Kyle'; // here we set the name of person2 to = 'Kyle'.
+     Since person2 and person1 are both referencing the same underling object, the name of our person1 variable should be updated to 'Kyle' as well.

+    console.log(person1); // so when we log out our person1 variable, we get the name 'Kyle' logged out.
+      Even though we didn't change the name property on person1 at all, it was still updated to the name 'Kyle' because our person2 variable and our person1 variable both reference the same underlying object.
+      This is because objects are passed by reference and not by value.
+      When we set person 2 = person1 we were passing the object { name: 'Alex', age: 30 } by reference to the variable person2
 ## Comparing two Objects

     const user1 = {